MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-21-Formulas-Denatured-Alcohol-Rum/subpart-D-Specially-Denatured-Spirits-Formulas-Authorized-Uses/section-21.63.md

 (b) *Authorized uses.* (1) As a solvent:

-141. Shampoos.
+141. Shampoos.142.
-.142.
 Soap and bath preparations.210.
 External pharmaceuticals, not U.S.P. or N.F.450.
 Cleaning solutions (including household detergents).

 (2) As a raw material: